 - a.
 FSOs that have a large concentration of FAA repair stations that hold an EASA approval may be used as an indication of business carried out in that area.
-A selection of the EASA approvals may be used to provide and overview or sampling of the FSO's oversight of the approvals. - b.
-Where EASA has received a number of reports of non-compliance with individual applications from an FSO, this could indicate a problem and need for a visit. - c.
-Previous EASA sampling inspection reports that indicate non-compliance from a particular FSO may be of concern to EASA. - d.
-The Operations Specifications (OpSpecs) of individual approvals may be used to carry out a risk analysis and indicate where safety could be most at risk. - e.
-Results from FAA oversight may be used to determine risks, e.g., Certificate Holder Evaluation Program (CHEP) or Flight Standards Evaluation Program (FSEP). - 2.2.5.3 In addition, a review of occurrences reported to EASA may be used as an indicator of potential problem areas.
+A selection of the EASA approvals may be used to provide an overview or sampling of the FSO's oversight of the approvals. - b.
+Where EASA has received a number of reports of noncompliance with individual applications from an FSO, this could indicate a problem and need for a visit. - c.
+Previous EASA sampling inspection reports that indicate noncompliance from a particular FSO may be of concern to EASA. - d.
+The operations specifications (OpSpecs) of individual approvals may be used to carry out a risk analysis and indicate where safety could be most at risk. - e.
+Results from FAA oversight may be used to determine risks (e.g., Certificate Holder Evaluation Process (CHEP) or Flight Standards Safety and Organizational Assurance Review (SOAR)). - 2.2.5.3 In addition, a review of occurrences reported to EASA may be used as an indicator of potential problem areas.
 Occurrence reports may be drawn from the following areas and used to make a selection: - a.
 EU AAs. - b.
 Operators within the EU. - c.
 Approved and unapproved organizations within the EU. - d.
 Approved organizations within the United States.